-If possible, form a study group with other students.
+Form a study group with other students.
 Keep the group small and your meetings brief.

 Reserve time for study on your own.

 Gain access to old exams given by the same teacher - if possible.
 Specific questions will vary from year to year, but the test's structure and content will likely be similar.